djeada/Statistics-Notes/notes/time_series_analysis/yule_walker_equations.md

 #### Assumptions

-1. **Stationarity**: The AR process is assumed to be stationary, meaning the mean and variance of the process do not change over time, and the autocovariance function depends only on the lag, not the time.
+1. The **stationarity** assumption for an AR process means that the mean and variance of the process remain constant over time, and the autocovariance function depends only on the lag, not on the time.
-2. **White Noise**: The error term $Z_t$ is white noise with zero mean and constant variance $\sigma_Z^2$, meaning $Z_t$ is uncorrelated with past values of the process.
+2. In the AR process, the **white noise** error term $Z_t$ has zero mean and constant variance $\sigma_Z^2$, meaning $Z_t$ is uncorrelated with past values of the process.

 #### Derivation Steps